backstage/backstage/.changeset/odd-baboons-buy.md

 '@backstage/backend-common': patch
 ---

-Fix a bug in the URL Reading towards AWS S3 where it would hang indefinitely.
+Applied the AWS S3 reading patch from the `0.13.5` patch release.